sebastianmuell/rocm-wyowhisper/README.md

 ## Acknowledgment
 ROCm Team - for maintaining rocm/dev-ubuntu-24.04 on docker hub

-Rhasspy Team - for maintaining and developing piper and wyoming-piper
+Rhasspy Team - for maintaining and developing wyoming-faster-whisper

 muaiyadh - initial github gist for building CTranslate2 with ROCm Support in docker, see https://gist.github.com/muaiyadh/d99923375f5d35b5b08e8369705fa41a